 In March of 2013, Ms. Flint joined the board of Our Sisters’ School, an independent middle school that serves the inner-city girls of New Bedford, MA.
 She serves on the Advancement Committee and is currently co-chairing the search for the Director of Development.

 Ms. Flint and her husband, Jonathan live in Lincoln, MA.
 They have four daughters: Hannah, 31, Rebecca, 28, Sarah, 25 and Charlotte, 18.

-JAMIE GOLDSTEIN, vice CHAIR and treasurer
+JAMIE GOLDSTEIN, vice CHAIR, treasurer and clerk

 Mr. Goldstein is the current Chairman and former President of the New England Venture Capital Association (NEVCA).
 Mr. Goldstein is also actively involved in the MIT Deshpande Center for Innovation and serves as a judge for the MIT 100K Business Plan Contest.
 Lastly, he was co-founder of Start6, the IAP Bootcamp for EECS Entrepreneurs and Innovators.

 Mr. Goldstein grew up in the Boston area and is a graduate of MIT in Electrical Engineering and the Harvard Graduate School of Business Administration.

 In 1988, Reverend Ray Hammond founded and became pastor of Bethel African Methodist Episcopal Church in Boston.
 In this capacity, he has a long history of involvement with youth and community activities.
 Rev. Hammond joined the Board of The Boston Foundation in 2000, and became Board Chair in 2002.
 He is a Member of the Executive Committee of the Black Ministerial Alliance and was also one of the founders of the Ten Point Coalition.
 Rev. Hammond is a graduate of Harvard College and Harvard Medical School.
 He also earned his MA in the study of Religion at Harvard Graduate School of Arts and Sciences.